veillette/hands-on/content/Appendix2.md

 :::{phet} least-squares-regression
 :placeholder: ./figures/phet/least-squares-regression-600.png
-Let's explore the principle of least squares with this interactive simulation.
+Explore the principle of least squares with this interactive simulation.
 :::

 Let's say we make $N$ measurements, $x_i$, of a quantity.
 To find the value $X$ whose deviations from our measurements are minimized according to the principle of least squares, we need: